St Andrew's, Wells Street and St Andrews, Kingsbury are the same building ......

 Over the course of the two days, thirty-three gramophone records were recorded.
 Of these, seventeen were never issued as not being up to standard and three masters were destroyed on the spot.

-A total of thirteen records were issued in time for Christmas and here are two of them:
+Thirteen records were issued in time for Christmas and here are two of them:

-'Bethlehem' by Myers B Foster
+'Bethlehem' by Myles B Foster

 'Onward Christian Soldiers'